 It is extremely important to begin small, and then keep things small.

+This is one of the greatest study habits you can learn and is something you should look to implement into your revising plans and study sessions straight away.
 You feel like you’re progressing from the start, and it stops appearing like an insurmountable hurdle in front of you.
 Within minutes you’re on a roll, and you’ll end up achieving more!

 Trick your brain before letting it trick you.

 Strategy 2 – Focus on Small Regular Rewards

 Using rewards as a source of motivation is certainly not new.
 Using them well is not as common.
 Now, rewards don’t essentially mean something big or materialistic – but they must be strong enough to encourage you to achieve your goal.
 That said, if your goal is as tedious as completing 150 questions, a single big reward might, at times, not be enough to stimulate that push.